gorgexec/MvvmCore/README.md

 Note, that `subscribeNotification()` method is also dependent upon `Activity` lifecycle.
 It's alive from `onResume` till `onPause` states of `Activity`.
 And during other states it is automatically unsubscribed by the library and resubscribed again when `onResume` occurs.
 So, you shouldn't care about it by youself.
 Just do `subscribeNotification()` at the moment of `View` creation, but after `ViewModel` initialization (for `Activity` it is `onCreate()` method, in case of `Fragment` - `onActivityCreated()` or `onBindingReady()`).

 #### ViewModel global notifications
+Sometimes, it's required to issue similar notifications by different ViewModels and handle them equally over all Views.
+And that's deal for custom `NotificationHandler`.